MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/SSH-Remoting-in-PowerShell-Core.md

 ## Set up on a macOS computer

-1. Install the latest version of PowerShell, see [Installing PowerShell Core on macOS](../../install/installing-powershell-core-on-macos.md).
+1. Install the latest version of PowerShell.
+For more information, [Installing PowerShell Core on macOS](../../install/installing-powershell-core-on-macos.md).

    Make sure SSH Remoting is enabled by following these steps: